-- 9.1.7 The applicant stated that while the parties and I agree the onus of proof lies with the authority, in practice, the determination has reversed that onus.
+- 9.1.7 The applicant stated that while the parties and I agree the onus of proof lies with the authority, in practice the determination has reversed that onus.
 The applicant has provided no particulars as to why he considers the determination has reversed the onus of proof.
 However, I presume he feels he is being required to prove the building is not earthquake prone, when it is the authority that is required to prove the building is earthquake prone.
-The matter is complicated by the range of issues being considered and it is important to understand that the earthquake-proneness of the building is being considered separately from the issues the applicant has raised concerning the appropriateness of the NZSEE guidelines: - The authority's decision to issue a section 124 notice for the applicant's building is the matter for determination.
-The section 124 notice is based on an IEP carried out by the authority's engineers.
-The applicant has raised concerns about that process (which are considered in sections 11 and 13) but has not produced any engineering evidence about why the building should not be considered earthquake prone. - The applicant's challenge to the NZSEE guidelines is an issue over which I have no jurisdiction, because a determination cannot endorse or overturn these guidelines.
+The matter is complicated by the range of issues being considered and it is important to understand that the earthquake-proneness of the building is being considered separately from the issues the applicant has raised concerning the appropriateness of the NZSEE guidelines. - The authority's decision to issue a section 124 notice for the applicant's building is the matter for determination.
+The section 124 notice is based on an IEP carried out by the authority's engineers in conjunction with the lack of a DSA provided by the owners indicating contrary findings.
+The applicant has raised concerns about that process (which are considered in sections 10 and 11), but has not produced any engineering evidence about the strength of the building and why it should not be considered earthquake prone. - The applicant's challenge to the NZSEE guidelines is an issue over which I have no jurisdiction, because a determination cannot endorse or overturn these guidelines.
 If the applicant had provided engineering evidence that concerned the way the NZSEE guidelines were applied in the IEP process relied on by the authority, the determination could consider whether the application of the NZSEE guidelines in that particular case was consistent with the requirements of section 122 of the Act.
-Similarly, if the owners had obtained a DSA and the authority had used that DSA as the basis for its section 124 decision the owners could have sought to challenge the authority's reliance on that DSA if they considered the way in that DSA has been undertaken was inconsistent with the requirements of section 122 and 124 of the Act.
+Similarly, if the owners had obtained a DSA and the authority had used that DSA as the basis for its section 124 decision the owners could have sought to challenge the authority's reliance on that DSA if they considered the way that DSA had been undertaken was inconsistent with the requirements of sections 122 and 124 of the Act.
 However, as the owners have not provided any such evidence related to the way the IEP relied on by the authority has been carried out, the determination is unable to consider whether the way the NZSEE guidelines have been applied to this building are consistent with section 122 of the Act.
-There is no issue of a reversal of the onus of proof in respect of this matter. - 9.1.8 In the first instance, the onus of proof is on the authority and I refer to my subsequent discussion on this in section 13.
+There is no issue of a reversal of the onus of proof in respect of this matter. - 9.1.8 In the first instance, the onus of proof is on the authority and I refer to my subsequent discussion on this in section 11.
 In the second instance, there is no onus of proof at issue because the applicant has not provided engineering evidence that is specific to this building that challenges the way the authority has carried out the IEP process for this building.